Himyar: Conversion

-By 300, the Himyarite Kingdom had vanquished other political units (including the Saba, Qataban, and Hadrawat kingdoms) and became the ruling power of southern Arabia, uniting the region for the first time.
-In the mid- to late-fourth century, Himyar or at least its ruling class had adopted Judaism, having transitioned from a polytheistic practice.
+By 300, the Himyarite Kingdom had vanquished other political units (including the Saba, Qataban, and Hadrawat kingdoms) and had become the ruling power in southern Arabia, uniting the region for the first time.
+In the mid- to late-fourth century, Himyar, or at least its ruling class, had adopted Judaism, having transitioned from polytheistic practices.
 These events are chronicled by the Book of the Himyarites and the fifth-century Ecclessiastical History of the Anomean Philostorgius.
-Such sources implicate the motive for conversion as a wish on the part of the Himyarite rulers to distance themselves from the Roman Empire which had tried to convert them to Christianity.
-This also took place several decades after the Kingdom of Aksum converted to Christianity in 328.
+Such sources implicate the motive for conversion was a wish among the Himyarite rulers to distance themselves from the Roman Empire, which had tried to convert them to Christianity.
+This also occurred several decades after the Kingdom of Aksum converted to Christianity in 328.
 No changes occurred in the people's script, calendar, or language (unlike at Aksum after its conversion).
 The conversion from polytheism and the institutionalization of Judaism as the official religion is credited in these sources to Malkīkarib Yuha’min (r. c.
 375–400).
 According to traditional Islamic sources, the conversion took place under his son, Abu Karib (r. c.
 400–445).
-It is in the mid-fourth century that inscriptions suddenly transition from polytheistic invocations to ones mentioning the high god Rahmanan, "the Lord of Heaven" or "Lord of Heaven and Earth".
-A Sabaic inscription dating to this time, titled Ja 856 (or Fa 60) describes the replacement of a polytheistic temple dedicated to the god Almaqah with a mikrāb (which might be the equivalent of a synagogue or an original form of organization local to Himyarite Judaism).
+It is in the mid-fourth century that inscriptions suddenly transition from polytheistic invocations to those mentioning the high god Rahmanan, "the Lord of Heaven" or "Lord of Heaven and Earth".
+A Sabaic inscription dating to this time, titled Ja 856 (or Fa 60), describes the replacement of a polytheistic temple dedicated to the god Almaqah with a mikrāb (which might be the equivalent of a synagogue or an original form of organization local to Himyarite Judaism).
 The evidence suggests a sharp break with polytheism, coinciding with the sudden appearance of Jewish and Aramaic words (‘ālam/world, baraka/bless, haymanōt/guarantee, kanīsat/meeting hall) and personal names (Yṣḥq/Isaac, Yhwd’/Juda), Yws’f/Joseph).
 Nevertheless, the nature of the Judaism practiced by the rulers is not clear and the Jewish nature of the kings rule was not frequently made explicit.